syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 documentation: ug
 ---

-# Pop-up Positioning
+# Popup Positioning

-The SfPopupLayout allows showing the pop-up content at various available positions.
+The SfPopupLayout allows showing the popup content at various available positions.

 Following are the list of options available to show SfPopupLayout at various positions.